Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child's personal best peak flow may change over time.
 Talk with your child's provider about when to check for a new personal best peak flow.

 Peak flow meters are used regularly to check how well asthma is being controlled.
 In addition, the peak flow meter may be used during an asthma flare-up.
-It can help determine how well short-term, quick-relief asthma medications are working.
+It can help determine how well short-term, quick-relief asthma medicines are working.
 The National Heart, Lung, and Blood Institute (NHLBI) recommends measuring lung function during the following times:

-Every morning, before taking asthma medications
+Every morning, before taking asthma medicine

 When having asthma symptoms or an asthma flare-up

-After taking medication for an asthma flare-up
+After taking medicine for an asthma flare-up

 Other times as recommended by your child's provider